dicelab-rhul/pystarworlds/README.md

 ### Why shift to Python?

-- Interpreted language, the C/C++ backend means that the underlying system has great potential for optimisation.
+- Interpreted language, the C/C++ backend means that the underlying system has great potential efficient implementation, concurrency etc.
-- The defacto language for machine learning research, we want to make it easy to develop agents with learning capabilities.
+- The defacto language for machine learning research, part of our goal is to make it easy to develop agents with learning capabilities.
-- Beyond single agent reinforcement learning (TODO)
--

 # Environment